elkorn/afronski.github.io/_posts/2015-03-20-seven-languages-in-seven-weeks-ruby.md

 <img class="right ruby-logo" alt="Ruby Logo" src="/assets/RubyLogo.png" />

 Aforementioned book has a very controversial concept called an *ugly child*.
 One of chosen languages is presented as a *necessary evil*, used in the old era.
-The choice fell on *Ruby*.
+The choice fell on the *Ruby*.
 And I partially agree with that choice.

 Do not get me wrong - *Ruby* is a wonderful language, it brings multiple merits and valuable tools to us.
 In many cases it rescued many programming careers from boredom and daily routine.
 It restored *happiness* to the job of many programmers.
 But in this book, this language is surrounded by many other languages - better ones, relatively to the era that is coming (or rather - which is already here).

 It is an old language - created in 1995 (the same year that *Java* was created).
 This does not matter, when you have to get your job done, but it matters when it comes to the evolution, that took place since then.
 Author chosen that language because of joy and happiness that it brings for him. **<em>Ruby is optimized for developer happiness</em>**.
 Moreover, many tools that just get the job done are written in it (*Rails*, *Sinatra*, *Capistrano*, *Chef*, *Vagrant* and many, many more).
-They definitely influenced many other communities (try to count how many *Sinatra* forks are created in multiple different communities :wink:).
+They definitely influenced many other communities (try to count how many *Sinatra* forks are already created :wink:).

 From the community itself we can also learn multiple things.
-Initiatives like [Rails Girls](http://railsgirls.com/), [Ruby Tapas](http://www.rubytapas.com/), [Exercism](http://exercism.io/), supporting diversity, embracing beginners and *greenhorns* in the community, examples that come from the top - from core contributors, people like [@yukihiro_matz](https://twitter.com/yukihiro_matz), [@josevalim](https://twitter.com/josevalim) or [@tenderlove](https://twitter.com/tenderlove) - that really make a *change*.
+Initiatives like [Rails Girls](http://railsgirls.com/), [Ruby Tapas](http://www.rubytapas.com/), [Exercism](http://exercism.io/), supporting diversity, embracing beginners and *greenhorns* in the community, examples that come from the top - from core contributors, people like [@yukihiro_matz](https://twitter.com/yukihiro_matz), [@josevalim](https://twitter.com/josevalim) or [@tenderlove](https://twitter.com/tenderlove) - that really makes a *change*.

 Besides that, language itself have many interesting features that brings joy, but also enable nice use cases, hard to implement in other mainstream programming languages.

 ### Why this language?

 I would like to present only a part of the most interesting feature - *method_missing* and ability to easily and efficiently use *metaprogramming* in your daily activities.
-It is a key thing that enables many use cases - starting from crazy things, like that one presented below and ending with various *Domain Specific Languages*.
+It is a key thing that enables many use cases - starting from the crazy things, like that one presented below and ending on the various *Domain Specific Languages*.

 {% highlight ruby linenos %}
 class RomanNumerals